The 19 Best Road Trips From Las Vegas

 Nine national parks within a day's drive, three of the most dramatic canyon landscapes in North America within three hours, and some of the best-engineered desert highways you'll find anywhere.
 Most people fly in for the Strip and leave without seeing the good stuff.

-Death Valley is just 2 hours out of Vegas.
-The snowy peaks of the Rockies are 8 hours northeast.
-The beaches of LA are 4 hours away.
+Death Valley is just 2 hours out of Vegas, Zion is under 3, and the beaches of LA are 4 hours away.

 Read this before driving out of Las Vegas